 Black soldiers and their officers were also in grave danger if they were captured in battle.
-Confederate President Jefferson Davis called the Emancipation Proclamation “the most execrable measure in the history of guilty man” and promised that black prisoners of war would be enslaved or executed on the spot.
+Confederate President Jefferson Davis called the Emancipation Proclamation “the most execrable measure in the history of guilty man” and promised that Black prisoners of war would be enslaved or executed on the spot.
 (Their white commanders would likewise be punished—even executed—for what the Confederates called “inciting servile insurrection.”)
-Threats of Union reprisal against Confederate prisoners forced Southern officials to treat black soldiers who had been free before the war somewhat better than they treated black soldiers who were former slaves—but in neither case was the treatment particularly good.
-Union officials tried to keep their troops out of harm’s way as much as possible by keeping most black soldiers away from the front lines.
+Threats of Union reprisal against Confederate prisoners forced Southern officials to treat Black soldiers who had been free before the war somewhat better than they treated Black soldiers who were formerly enslaved—but in neither case was the treatment particularly good.
+Union officials tried to keep their troops out of harm’s way as much as possible by keeping most Black soldiers away from the front lines.

 The Fight for Equal Pay

-Even as they fought to end slavery in the Confederacy, African-American Union soldiers were fighting against another injustice as well.
-The U.S. Army paid black soldiers $10 a week (minus a clothing allowance, in some cases), while white soldiers got $3 more (plus a clothing allowance, in some cases).
-Congress passed a bill authorizing equal pay for black and white soldiers in 1864.
+Even as they fought to end slavery in the Confederacy, African American Union soldiers were fighting against another injustice as well.
+The U.S. Army paid Black soldiers $10 a month (minus a clothing allowance, in some cases), while white soldiers got $3 more (plus a clothing allowance, in some cases).
+Congress passed a bill authorizing equal pay for Black and white soldiers in 1864.

-By the time the war ended in 1865, about 180,000 black men had served as soldiers in the U.S. Army.
+By the time the war ended in 1865, about 180,000 Black men had served as soldiers in the U.S. Army.
 This was about 10 percent of the total Union fighting force.
-Most—about 90,000—were former (or “contraband”) slaves from the Confederate states.
-About half of the rest were from the loyal border states, and the rest were free blacks from the North.
-Forty thousand black soldiers died in the war: 10,000 in battle and 30,000 from illness or infection.
+Most—about 90,000—were former (or “contraband”) enslaved people from the Confederate states.
+About half of the rest were from the loyal border states, and the rest were free Black people from the North.
+Forty thousand Black soldiers died in the war: 10,000 in battle and 30,000 from illness or infection.